-2a.6.
+VI.
 Limitations

 Several limitations of the data analysis provided above should be noted to highlight the bounds of its utility.
 First and foremost, our estimates of flood extent and thus affected populations do not provide the potential full coverage of flood events in Senegal.
 Our exercise in cataloguing flood events was based on publically available information; additional flood events beyond those highlighted are therefore likely.
-Additionally, our observations of floods are limited by available and usable (i.e. cloudless) imagery, which is rare during major rain events.
+Additionally, our observations of floods are limited by available and usable (i.e., cloudless) imagery, which is rare during major rain events.
 Lastly, the estimates of flooded areas are not certain and are lacking validation data, which is consistently a challenge for ephemeral flood events.
 Together, these limitations restrict the utility of our flood maps where potentially high severity flood events were not observed that would deserve equal attention.
 The use of these flood maps is best applied to further modeling where validation and uncertainty in flood plains can be communicated.

-2b.
-Biophysical Risk: Data-Drive Hydrology with Machine Learning estimation of areas most vulnerable to flooding in the watersheds mostly likely to be at risk from these extreme events.
+2a.
+Biophysical Risk: Data-Driven Hydrology with Machine Learning

+New data-driven methods hold the promise of overcoming limitations in traditional flood modeling and allowing us to predict floods faster and more dynamically for new places in which data are currently lacking.
+This chapter details the exploratory methods used to develop a machine learning flood prediction model for Senegal and provides a preliminary estimation of areas most vulnerable to flooding in the watersheds mostly likely to be at risk from these extreme events.
 Building on the flood database described in the previous chapter, the research described here has two corresponding goals: 1) understanding the methods, the benefits and the current limitations of applying new data tools to Senegal, and 2) developing the science to optimize machine learning algorithm parameters across climatological and ecological gradients.